Instruction for Authors

 The Journal of Cardiovascular and Thoracic Research accepts the following categories of articles:

-Commentaries by the Editor, Associate Editors, and other scientists and experts reflect the opinion of the periodical and provide general interest to our readers.
+Commentaries by the Editor, Associate Editors, and other scientists and experts reflect the periodical and provide general interest to our readers.
 Editorials are by invitation only.
 Total manuscript length should be limited to approximately 1,000 words.
+The maximum number of references is 10.

 Submission of manuscripts